Rico Gatson: Art

-In 2019, Gatson had created a series of mosaic portraits for the Bronx Subway Station.
-The piece, titled Beacons, was exhibited in 167 St. Station, and the eight portraits celebrated iconic African-American and Latino figures; those who were depicted included Tito Puente, Justice Sonia Sotomayor, Audre Lorde, Celia Cruz, James Baldwin, Reggie Jackson, Maya Angelou, and Gil Scott-Heron.
+In 2019, Gatson created a series of mosaic portraits for the Bronx Subway Station.
+Beacons, was exhibited in 167 St. Station, and the eight portraits celebrated iconic African-American and Latino figures; those who were depicted included Tito Puente, Justice Sonia Sotomayor, Audre Lorde, Celia Cruz, James Baldwin, Reggie Jackson, Maya Angelou, and Gil Scott-Heron.
 Beacons is an extension of his first New York museum solo, Icons.

 The geometric lines that primarily use the Pan-African colors, red, green, and black allude to beams of light, emphasizing the beauty and pride that is associated with the cultural figures.
 The colors used in the mosaics are also common in many of Gatson's other paintings such as those seen in When She Speaks.
 His panels paintings also incorporate the aforementioned colors to reference African culture as a whole.